Good restaurants in Windsor? Oh, Yes! Windsor is one of the best towns for eating out in Berkshire. We have lots of really good restaurants.

 “Lovely curry, good service.
 I was very happy with the meal and will go again.” – 2011

-The Viceroy on St Leonards Rd (at the bottom of Peascod Street) does a great selection of fresh, well spiced Indian food.
+The Viceroy on St Leonards Rd (at the bottom of Peascod Street) has delivered quality meals in Windsor for many years without ever dropping standards.
+They do a great selection of fresh, well spiced Indian food.
 The staff are great, the prices are reasonable, the decor is light and airy and the Duck Jalfrezi and Dhal are both winners every time.
 This is one of my favourite Windsor Restaurants.

 81, Dedworth Road, Clewer